 Niue country brief

 The island of Niue is located in Polynesia, east of Tonga and northeast of New Zealand.
 Niue is a self-governing state in free association with New Zealand, an arrangement dating from October 1974.
-Niueans are New Zealand citizens with the right of free access to New Zealand, where approximately 90 per cent of Niue’s population lives.
-Niue’s resident population is about 1500.
+Niueans are New Zealand citizens with the right to enter and live in New Zealand and Australia.
+Approximately 90 per cent of Niue's population lives in New Zealand.
+Niue's resident population is about 1500.

 The Head of State is HM Queen Elizabeth II, represented by the Governor-General of New Zealand.

 Niue's parliament is the Niue Assembly and consists of 20 members (14 constituency or 'village' seats, and six 'common roll' seats) elected every three years by universal suffrage.
 The 20 members elect a Premier, who then selects three cabinet ministers.
 Assembly members currently all serve as independents.
 The members appoint a Speaker from outside their ranks.

 The most recent Niue general election was held on 6 May 2017.
 Candidates supportive of Premier Sir Toke Talagi's government won 15 of the 20 seats and the Niue Assembly re-elected him as Premier.
 Sir Toke has been in office since 2008.

 Australia and Niue established diplomatic relations on 27 February 2013.
 Australia's High Commissioner to New Zealand is accredited to Niue.
 Australia and Niue enjoy a friendly relationship based on shared membership of Pacific regional organisations, development cooperation and people-to-people links.

 Australia is helping Niue build a skilled workforce by providing access to awards to individuals to further their education and professional development.

 The Australia Awards provide opportunities for Niueans to undertake short-term study and professional development in Australia.
 The awards enable individuals to gain the skills and knowledge needed to contribute to their country's development.